-- 8.6.4.1.
-The release time per classroom teacher should be a minimum of forty-five (45) minutes to an hour per week for grades TK-3 and fifty-five (55) minutes to an hour per week for grades 4-6 (See Appendix H for part-time certificated assignments).
-Additional preparation time should be given if possible, after receiving input from the site's Preparation Time and Enrichment Advisory Committee. - 8.6.4.2.
-All classroom teachers, grades TK/1, 1-6, special day class teachers, D/HH, PHI, MPC and K teachers with the same pupil contact time as other classroom teachers at their site are eligible for preparation time.
+8.6.4.1.
+For the 2023-2024 school year, The release time per elementary school classroom teacher should be a minimum of forty-five (45) minutes to an hour per week for grades TK-3 and fifty-five (55) minutes to an hour per week for grades 4-65 and sixth grade classes following an elementary model (See Appendix H for part-time certificated assignments).
+Additional preparation time should be given if possible, after receiving input from the site's Preparation Time and Enrichment Advisory Committee.